 Nigel's practice has focused on larger and complex privately funded property and children's applications before the Family Court of Australia, including matters involving complex structures and international family law practice.

-Nigel has been a part-time lecturer and tutor at the University of Technology, Sydney, lecturing the undergraduate programme in family law and conducting seminars in the graduate programme in legal practice, including negotiation techniques, mediation skills and court presentation.
+An active participant and contributor to the legal profession Nigel has been a part-time lecturer and tutor at the University of Technology, Sydney, lecturing in the family law undergraduate program and conducting graduate program seminars in legal practice, including negotiation techniques, mediation skills and court presentation.